Connections & Concurrency

 connections, and this

-Sometimes, when you are working in a Jupyter notebook and building your Kùzu graph while also trying to open other processes that connect to the same database directory, you may come across this error:
+Sometimes, when you are working in a Jupyter notebook and building your Kuzu graph while also trying to open other processes that connect to the same directory as the database file, you may come across this error:

 The .lock

-file, as described in earlier sections in this page, is present to protect you from inadvertent
+file, as described in earlier sections on this page, is present to protect you from inadvertent

 To resolve this, simply click the Restart server